 However, such division or transfer is not automatic.
 Therefore, it is essential that this stage be worked by a notary attorney in order to carry out the transfer process.
 Otherwise, there is a risk that the community property may have some situation that affects either of the divorced parties.
 These liabilities include mortgage payments, contributions, repairs or damages to the property.

 Is it necessary to prepare a deed?

-It depends, only if there is real estate, but first we need to look at what the divorce sentence says.
-So the first step is for you to send us that document as part of the online form at the bottom of this page.
+It depends, only if there is real estate, but first we have to examine what the divorce decree says.
+Therefore, the first step is for you to send us that document as part of the online form at the bottom of this page.

 What happens when there is a mortgage?